 A merit review process is followed.
-Scientists submit three copies of their proposals to the Director, who attaches evaluation forms and sends them to three people who are qualified to judge the proposal.
+Scientists submit a copy of their proposal to the Director to ensure that the projects are in alignment with the university's strategic plan (in house document titled "Vision 2012").
+The Director then attaches evaluation forms and sends the proposal to three people who are qualified to judge the proposal.
 At least one of the reviewers is selected from CES and others may be from the community.
 The reviewers are asked to rate the proposals on a scale of 1 to 5, 5 being the highest score, as to relevance of the proposed project to the agricultural sector (justification).
 The evaluated proposals are then returned to the Director who gives the reviews to the scientist for any needed revisions.
 The revised proposal is then returned to the Director who verifies the improvements in writing and gives final approval.

+III.
 Evaluation of Multis & Joint Activities